Jafar Sharif-Emami: Personal life

 Sharif-Emami was married and had three children, two daughters and a son.

 For some years he was also the Grand Master of the Freemason Grand Lodge of Iran, which gave him some informal influence among Iran's political elite.

 Later years and death

 Sharif-Emami left Iran following the Islamic revolution in 1979.
-He settled in the Upper East Side of Manhattan, New York City.
+He settled on the Upper East Side of Manhattan, New York City.
 There he served as the president of the Pahlavi Foundation and later resigned from the post.
 He died at a hospital on 16 June 1998, one day shy of his 86th birthday, in New York City.
 He was buried in Valhalla, New York.